“The Best Surfer Out There Is The One Having The Most Fun”. Duke Kahanamoku

-When he does pick up an unacceptable item I call him to me and we go together to the kitchen to trade it for cheese.
+When my dog does pick up an unacceptable item I call him to me and we go together to the kitchen to trade it for cheese.

-First, this prevented him from tearing up the item, OR, learning to run away, because he would bring me the item right away.
+First, this prevented him from tearing up the item, OR, learning to run away from me, because he would bring me the item right away.
+Two big problems prevented.

 Second, it helped me remember to keep my stuff up.

-Thirdly, once he started bringing me other things (like toys) I started using high value treats (like cheese) ONLY for dog toys my dog brought me, and kibble for “not toy”.
-After a bit of that, maybe a week or two, I stopped using any treats for “not toy” using only praise, and cheese (or fetch) for toys he brought.
+Thirdly, once he started bringing me other things (like the toys I have hidden around the house) I started using high value treats (like cheese) ONLY for dog toys my dog brought me, and kibble for “not toy”.
+After a bit of that, maybe a week or two, I stopped using any treats for “not toy” using only praise, and cheese (or toy play) for toys he brought.